conneru/conneru/README.md

 ### About Me

 I'm a recent graduate of App Academy in their 24 week program!
 I love being able to create something tangible from nothing and thanks to my programming skills I can!
+I have experience with JavaScript, Python, React, Redux, and Express just to name a few!

 ## Skills